achmadhanan26/UNET-BASED-ADVERSARIAL-NETWORK/README.md

 * Here is the result based on confussion matrix and the corresponding image segmentation :
 ![Capture](https://user-images.githubusercontent.com/72918677/172334777-da599bc8-2519-4892-9039-6908444805de.JPG)

-* And here is the result by graphic :
+* And here is the result graphically :
 ![eval result](https://user-images.githubusercontent.com/72918677/172334792-813065fb-7665-4648-8d0f-c92d0a72cf43.JPG)

 ## Refferences